 Day 4: 23rd March 2020

 I had a good night’s sleep on the more comfortable and warmer Xtherm mat but was irritated by my pillow.
-This is why I prefer the Klymit mat, because the pillow is fixed to it and stays in place.
+This is why I like the Klymit mat, because the pillow is fixed to it and stays in place.

 I woke early but wasn’t in a rush to get up.
 I laid in my sleeping bag drinking coffee for a while, looking out at the sea watching the sun come up.
 It was 7am before I finally got up, packed up and headed off.